wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 		- #[[mind]] #[[pink]]
 	- -
 	- -
 	- As a life designer, you need to embrace two philosophies: 1.
 You choose better when you have lots of good ideas to choose from.
-2. You never choose your first solution to any problem. #space
+2. You never choose your first solution to any problem. #ñspace
 		- ([Location 1162](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=1162))
 		- #[[pink]] #[[blue]]
 	- -
 	- -
 	- Our minds are generally lazy and like to get rid of problems as quickly as possible, so they surround first ideas with a lot of positive chemicals to make us “fall in love” with them.
 Do not fall in love with your first idea.
-This relationship almost never works out. #space
+This relationship almost never works out. #ñspace
 		- ([Location 1166](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=1166))
 		- #[[pink]] #[[mind]] #[[blue]]
 	- -